BillyYccc/DesignPatternsExamples/README.md

 # DesignPatternsExamples
-Examples of multiple design patterns,the project is built based on Intellij IDEA + Gradle
+Examples of multiple design patterns,the project is built based Gradle

 ## SingletonDemo
 单例模式